Write better copy: 8 DIY copywriting tips to shine up your business

 Tip 7: Read it out loud.

-When you’re editing, reading out loud is a good trick when you’re stuck.
+Reading out loud is a good trick when you’re stuck in the editing process.
 The action itself seems to automatically ring an alarm bell over the errors you couldn’t first detect.
 It’s magic, really.

 Generally, if it works when read aloud, it works, full stop.

-But if some words trip you up, or worse, you bore yourself - time to get out your red pen.
+But if some words trip you up, or worse, you bore yourself - then it’s time to get out your red pen.

 Tip 8: Have fun!
 For real!